Musicals101.com

 (212) 302-7500

 You get more than your money’s worth at this unpretentious theatre-district haven for food lovers.
-Family owned and operated for four decades, this cozy gem has been a personal favorite since my high school days.
-Chris and his brother Laurent (whose parents founded Pergola) will take excellent care of you.
+Family owned and operated for more than four decades, this cozy gem has been a personal favorite since my high school days.
+Chris and his brother Laurent (whose parents founded Pergola) will take excellent care of you, especially if you say Musicals101 sent you.
 No trendy attitude – just classic French dishes prepared with care and served with a deft hand.
 Basics like onion soup and coq au vin are outstanding and consistent, and you can find some fun surprises among the specials.
-One that is not on the menu is a spicy salmon tartar (if you ask nicely and say Musicals101 sent you, they'll probably whip some up for you.)
-Their specials include a dreamy bouillabaisse and a cassoulet that would do any French grandmere proud!
-Pergola has delighted my mother, my significant other, and even a fussy former boss.
-This is one of the few places in the theatre district I frequent even when I'm not seeing a show.
-Not counting drinks, a complete dinner runs about $40 per person.
-I love this place!
+Their specials include a dreamy bouillabaisse and a cassoulet that would do any French grandmere proud.
+Pergola has delighted my mother, countless friends and colleagues, and many a date.
+It is one of the few places in the theatre district I frequent even when not seeing a show.
+Not counting drinks, a complete dinner runs about $45 per person; matinee lunch is an insane bargain at about $20.
+I love this place, and recommend it to anyone who loves good food.
+(Pergola website)

 Sardi's (cocktails only!)